jupyter/notebook/docs/source/migrate_to_notebook7.md

 Some extensions like nbgrader have already been ported.
 We invite you to check if the extensions you are using have already been ported.

-## Simulaneous usage of different versions
+## Simultaneous usage of different versions

 **NbClassic and Notebook 7**